The Different Types of Mold Found in Homes: A Guide for Homeowners

 Aureobasidium

 Homeowners may not need to know all the ins and outs of mold science, but understanding the lifecycle of household mold is critical to seeing how the fungus can thrive in their home.
-Mold removal and remediation teams keep the mold lifecycle in mind as they work to fully rid your home of the mold currently growing there.
+Mold removal and remediation teams like ours will keep the mold lifecycle in mind as they work to fully rid your home of the mold currently growing there.
 Here are a couple of ways the mold lifecycle impacts a remediation team’s decision-making process.

 Chaetomium